JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Split numbering

-This is sementically an extremely challenged parameter.
+This is sementically a challenged parameter.
 The messages [0x0033 "Additional Status 2"](#0x0033--additional-status-2), [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data) all contain the `interval count`.
 Its use is far from consistent:

 In message [0x0033 "Additional Status 2"](#0x0033--additional-status-2):

-* it initializes it at 0,
+* `interval count` initializes it at 0,
 * is increased when either the split/interval changes,
 * is increased when moving from an active to a rest interval

-However, [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data) are sent **after** the split rollover but reports about the previous split, still the `interval count` is increased (i.e. it starts reporting about split 1, instead of split 0).
+However, [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data) are sent **after** the split rollover and report about the metrics of the previous split, but uses the `interval count` of the **current interval** (i.e. it is increased and starts reporting about split 1, skipping split 0 in its reporting structure).

 Message [0x003a "Additional Workout Summary"](#0x003a-additional-workout-summary) contains the total number of intervals, which is similar to the number reported in [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data).